Ola-Daniel/starter-academic/content/authors/admin/_index.md

 My name is Daniel Gillam.
 I am a Information Security Enthusiast currently living in Nigeria.
 I love to explore the intersection of technology, privacy, cyberwarfare and the society.

 Occasionally, I write on how the evolution of technology affects our daily lives.
 When I'm not reading about the latest cyberattack or writing an article, I spend most of my time editing vidoes, learning how to code or reading a good book.
-I also enjoy solving machines on hackthebox.eu and tryhackme.com where I hold the rank of Wizard.
+I also enjoy solving machines on hackthebox.eu and tryhackme.com.